cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 ##### `isOwnOutput`

-given an output; we recongize the output as "own" if the attached credantials are equivalent to `ownCreds` and the attached value includes an entry for the `currencySym` field in the specified in the datum.
+given an output; we recongize the output as "own" if the attached credentials are equivalent to `ownCreds` and the attached value includes an entry for the `currencySym` field in the specified in the datum.

 ```ts